 This section discusses a preliminary approach for evaluating recommender systems based on dimensions involving two scopes, namely the privacy scope and the contextual risk scope.
 Traditionally, recommender systems are evaluated based on the accuracy of the results produced by the system but, using this approach, recommender systems could, in principle, be evaluated based on features related to privacy and risk.

-Privacy scope of a system
+Privacy Scope of a System

 We introduce a coordinate system to describe the state of a RS in terms of the privacy it offers to the user.
 It is a three-dimensional representation with each of the mutually independent axes representing the state of the RS (Figure 32).
 On one of the axes we have a feature which states the size of the audience to which recommendations will be disclosed using data of a participant in the system, which is denoted by P(S).
 The extent of usage axis, which is denoted by P(D), refers to the amount of information that is extracted from each participant in the system.
 The third and the final axis, denoted by P(T), represents the duration for which the data remains in the system.